 In other cases, you may stand up to walk away only for him to bite on your ankles.
 If he has started this behavior at a young age, say 6-8 weeks, he might be teething.
 It is not unnatural for puppies this age to nip at you and other people.

-This starts off when you adopt the pup.
+This starts when you adopt the pup.
 In most cases, change of ownership is a cause of stress and anxiety in dogs.
 He will be exposed to a new owner as well as a new environment.
-However, once you adjust the behavior of your dog nipping at you.
+However, he will settle once you adjust the behavior of your dog nipping at you.

 What can I do to stop my dog from nipping guests?

 I have heard plenty of complaints from dog owners who cannot get to stop their pups from nipping guests.
-Well, there are so many ways of training a dog out of this habit.
-However, all this goes back to the reason why he is doing so.
+Many ways of training a dog out of this habit exist to help your dog stop this habit.
+However, all this goes back to why he is doing so.

-As mentioned earlier, puppies will nip gently and you may not feel pain.
+As mentioned earlier, puppies will nip gently, and you may not feel pain.
 However, an adult dog is capable of inflicting injuries to the victim.
 Therefore, you have to address this issue as soon as possible.

 For instance, if your dog is not used to other people, focus on applying socialization methods.
 Learn what makes him uncomfortable and thus arousing his need to nip and attack visitors.
 Then ensure that you withdraw the stimuli for this behavior.

-It is the same way you can practice when you want to get out of a certain habit.
-For instance, if you are working to stop binge drinking, then you have to replace it with another activity.
+It is the same way you can practice when you want to get out of a particular habit.
+For instance, if you are working to stop binge drinking, you must replace it with another activity.
 You can opt to go on a hike rather than go to a party with alcohol involved.
-Replacing these habits with productive activities will surely assist you in killing the habit.
+Replacing these habits with productive activities will surely assist you in killing the pattern.

-Reasons you should discourage nipping
+Reasons you should discourage nipping.

 Scary to children and guests

 For instance, when you have a guest in the house, your puppy might nip on them as a way to defend his territory.
-And because your guest is scared, they are likely to want to run away from the dog.
+And because your guest is scared, they will likely want to run away from the dog.
 This will only entice the dog to keep chasing them.

-Could lead to actual aggression
+This could lead to actual aggression.

 We have repeatedly mentioned that biting is a normal development behavior.
-However, in the wrong circumstances, it can actually lead to actual aggression.
+However, in the wrong circumstances, it can lead to actual aggression.
 This will have your dog attacking people and inflicting pain.
 Aggression in dogs requires immediate attention.

 To be able to detect aggressive biting from play biting, observe your puppy.
-During this time, he is going to expose his teeth with a wrinkled face.
+During this time, he will expose his teeth with a wrinkled face.
 It is also likely that he will growl while at the same time staring at you.